-Procedure Vocational Rehabilitation - Programs and Services (PRO 23/2016) Effective Date November 1, 2016 Application Applies to all workers receiving vocational rehabilitation programs and services as of the effective date.
-Purpose To establish guidelines for vocational rehabilitation programs and services.
+Procedure Vocational Rehabilitation - Programs and Services (PRO services as of the effective date.

+Application Applies to all workers receiving vocational rehabilitation programs and services.

+Purpose To establish guidelines for vocational rehabilitation programs and

 The Workers' Compensation Board (WCB) has approved POL 23/2016, Vocational Rehabilitation - Programs and Services which outlines the vocational rehabilitation programs and services offered to an injured worker with permanent restrictions.
 The following procedure provides detailed guidance for the implementation of POL 23/2016.